jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-the internet, for that matterkeep a very close eye on the security patches those vendors release and prioritize their application.65And pop culture references 66Even though, as 2024 begins, the focus seems to be on VPN and remote Desktop sharing software.2024 DBIR Incident Classification Patterns35Social
+the internet, for that matterkeep a very close eye on the security patches those vendors release and prioritize their application.
-EngineeringSummaryFrequencyPretexting continues to be the leading cause of cybersecurity incidents, with actors targeting users with existing email chains and context.
-Extortion also grew dramatically because of the large\-scale MOVEit incident.What is the same?Phishing and Pretexting via email continue to be the leading cause of incidents in this sector, accounting for 73% of breaches.3,661 incidents,
+Figure 33\.
+Ransomware and Extortion breaches over time 36
+2024 DBIR Incident Classification Patterns
+Relevant ATT\&CK
+techniques
+Compromise Accounts: T1586 
+Email Accounts: T1586\.002
+Establish Accounts: T1585 
+Email Accounts: T1585\.002
+External Remote Services: T1133
+Internal Spearphishing: T1534
+Phishing: T1566 
+Spearphishing Attachment:
+T1566\.001 
+Spearphishing Link:
+T1566\.002 
+Spearphishing via Service:
+T1566\.003
+Phishing for Information: T1598 
+Spearphishing Service:
+T1598\.001
+Use Alternate Authentication
+Material: T1550 
+Application Access Token:
+T1550\.001
+Valid Accounts: T1078 
+Domain Accounts:
+T1078\.002
+Social
+Engineering
+Frequency
+3,661 incidents,
 3,032 with confirmed
+data disclosure
+Threat actors
+External (100%)
+(breaches)
+Actor motives
-data disclosureThreat actorsExternal (100%) (breaches)Actor motives Financial (95%),
+Financial (95%),
 Espionage (5%)
-(breaches)Data
+(breaches)
+Data
+compromised
-compromisedCredentials (50%),
+Credentials (50%),
 Personal (41%),
 Internal (20%),
 Other (14%)
-(breaches)Relevant ATT\&CK
-techniquesCompromise Accounts: T1586Email Accounts: T1586\.002Establish Accounts: T1585Email Accounts: T1585\.002External Remote Services: T1133Internal Spearphishing: T1534Phishing: T1566Spearphishing Attachment:T1566\.001Spearphishing Link:T1566\.002Spearphishing via Service:T1566\.003Phishing for Information: T1598
-Spearphishing Service:T1598\.001Use Alternate Authentication
-Material: T1550Application Access Token:T1550\.001Valid Accounts: T1078Domain Accounts:T1078\.0022024 DBIR Incident Classification Patterns36\*ishing in
+(breaches)
+Summary
+Pretexting continues to be the leading cause of cybersecurity incidents, with actors targeting users with existing email chains and context.
+Extortion also grew dramatically because of the large\-scale MOVEit incident.
+What is the same?
+Phishing and Pretexting via
+email continue to be the leading cause of incidents in this sector, accounting for 73% of breaches.
+37
+Figure 35\.
+Top Action vectors in Social
+Engineering breaches (n\=2,961\)
+\*ishing in
+the wind
-the windIn the cybersecurity world, or the cyber biz, as we call it, we certainly love our catchy terminology.
+In the cybersecurity world, or the cyber biz, as we call it, we certainly love our catchy terminology.
 Terms such as whaling, smishing, quishing,